bunnie-xia/receipt-processor-challenge/README.md

 # Project Requirements

 ### Development Requirements Summary
-- Data does not need to persist and cache information in memory.
+- Data does not need to persist.
 - Shall assume docker is already installed.
 - Use the described APIs.